On Sandman fanfiction, Hob Gadling, "Dreamling", and the ending of the comics

 Some final thoughts

-I have no need for Dream and Hob to get together in canon (the TV show).
-I mean, it would be lovely if they do, but I know how canon and adaptions work.
+I have no need for Dream and Hob to get together in TV canon.
+I mean, it would be lovely if they do!
+But I know how canon and adaptions work.
 I'm prepared for Hob to have a cameo or two, and for the show to end in the same heartbreaking way as the comic.
 However!
-There are now also an incredible amount of versions of the story that gets a happy ending, and I'm very happy about that.
+I'm very happy that there are now also an incredible amount of versions of this story where Dream gets a happy ending.

 Comments